 Monitoring Salmon Populations

-Boaters should use extreme caution near the trap.
-The trap will be located on river left, at river mile 1.4 near the “White Salmon ponds,” which are old, cement, fish-rearing raceways.
+The rotary screw trap in the river between March and June each year, at river mile 1.4 near the “White Salmon ponds,” which are old, cement, fish-rearing raceways.
 The site is about 0.6 miles downstream of the Powerhouse and Old Skamania Bridge, also called the Burnt Bridge.
 Warning signs have been installed upstream of the trap location to alert boaters.